OmurEKiraz/CSVtoYoutubePlaylist/README.md

 Failed entries are logged for review and easy retry 🔄

+The OAuth2 will expire if it didnt used for 5 to 7 days So when you get a weird terminal error saying token expired just delete the youtube_token.pickle file and re run

 📜 License

 This project is licensed under the MIT License 📝